-On Wednesday 21 March, Nesta is hosting Reimagining the Internet, the first event in a series of provocations on how European citizens can retake control over the future of the internet.
+On Wednesday 21 March, Nesta hosted Reimagining the Internet, the first event in a series of provocations on how European citizens can retake control over the future of the internet.

-This event is part of the Next Generation Internet initiative, the European Commission’s ambitious new flagship programme focused on building a more democratic, inclusive and resilient internet by 2025.
+This event was part of the Next Generation Internet initiative, the European Commission’s ambitious new flagship programme focused on building a more democratic, inclusive and resilient internet by 2025.

-We will bring together policymakers, civil society leaders, innovators, activists and everyone else involved with shaping and thinking about the future of the internet.
+We brought together policymakers, civil society leaders, innovators, activists and anyone else involved with shaping and thinking about the future of the internet.